rails/rails/guides/source/constant_autoloading_and_reloading.md

 That class definition now is robust.

-It is interesting to note here that fix works because `Hotel` is a module, and `Hotel::Image` won’t look for `Image` in `Object` as it would if `Hotel` was a class with `Object` in its ancestors.
+It is interesting to note here that the fix works because `Hotel` is a module, and `Hotel::Image` won’t look for `Image` in `Object` as it would if `Hotel` was a class with `Object` in its ancestors.
 If `Hotel` was a class we would resort to loading `Hotel::Image` with `require_dependency`.
 Furthermore, with that